DLNinja/Neural-Networks-From-Scratch/README.md

 In this section I'll show how all the information above is implemented in code, using python.
 Some things are different from the usual approach because I tried not to rely too much on others implementation.

-So, the first thing would be the layers, and as I mentioned earlier, I created a class for it, named ```Dense``` and for each layer we'll remember the size, the activation function and the bounds for the weights.
+So, the first thing would be the layers, and as I mentioned earlier, I created a class for them, named ```Dense``` and for each layer we'll remember the size, the activation function and the bounds for the weights.

 After that we have the code for the functions, I showed those before but here's all of them